hasinthaindrajee/mdtester/transactions.md

-Transaction package.

 Transaction is a sequence of operations performed as a single logical unit of work.
 In simple terms operations in a transaction either must be completed successfully or fully fail as there are no intermediate states.

 A transaction should exhibit ACID properties.
 Ie

-Atomicity - Either all operations of a transactions should be completed successfully or all operations should fail.
+1. Atomicity - Either all operations of a transactions should be completed successfully or all operations should fail.
 There shouldn’t be any intermediate states.
-Consistency - A transaction should never leave data in an inconsistent state.
+2. Consistency - A transaction should never leave data in an inconsistent state.
 Any data structure including the data in database should transform from one valid state to another valid state following a transaction.
-Integrity - Makes sure that no unexpected consequences are present as a result of concurrent executions.
+3. Integrity - Makes sure that no unexpected consequences are present as a result of concurrent executions.
-Durability - A transactions effects are permanently stored in the system.
+4. Durability - A transactions effects are permanently stored in the system.
 The modifications persist even in the event of a system failure.

-Terminology
+## Terminology

-Transacted functions
+### Transacted functions

 In simple terms transacted functions are the functions which can be subjected for transactions.
 A failure within a transaction will cause to rollback the operations done using transacted functions.